 If an abnormality is found, our physicians will discuss a number of options for further analysis, including stereotactic or ultrasound guided needle biopsy or MRI evaluation.
 The Women’s Center is accredited in stereotactic breast biopsy, a minimally invasive procedure that is performed with a local anesthetic.

-The Women's Center of St. Francis Hospital is accredited by the American College of Radiology (ACR).
+The Women's Center of St. Francis Hospital is accredited by the American College of Radiology (ACR), which has designated us a Breast Imaging Center of Excellence.
 We are also accredited by the ACR for gynecological ultrasound services.
 Consultation and second opinions on abnormal mammogram or ultrasound findings are available.

 Our hours of operation are Monday through Friday 7:30 a.m. – 5:00 p.m.
 Evening and weekend hours are also available.
 To schedule an appointment, please contact our scheduling office at (516) 705-6627.